Stratification theorems for exponential sums in families: Algebraic uniformity: general strategy

 We also note that, as is often the case in applications of $\ell$-adic machinery to exponential sums, there is an interplay between concrete computations with trace functions and exponential sums, and their interpretations in terms of sheaf theory.
 We will usually present the argument using the former, before establishing the algebraic incarnation.

 The basic strategy for the stratification theorems is encapsulated in the following ``local'' lemma, which builds on the basic properties of trace functions.
-The objects involved are presented intuitively in the Appendix.
+We recall that the objects involved are presented intuitively in the Appendix.

 \begin{lemma} Let~$X/k$ be an algebraic variety over a finite field~$k$.
 Let~$L$ be an object of $D^b_c(X,\bQl)$ for some prime $\ell$ invertible in~$k$.
-Let $\mcX=(X_i)$ be a finite stratification of~$X$ with smooth, equidimensional strats, such that the cohomology sheaves of~$L$ are lisse on each~$X_i$.
+Let $\mcX=(X_i)$ be a finite stratification of~$X$ with smooth, equidimensional strata, such that all the cohomology sheaves~$\mcH^j(L)$ of~$L$ are lisse on each~$X_i$.
 Suppose further that $L$ is semiperverse and mixed of weights $\leq w$, for some integer~$w$.